Ghosts of Gotham

 and Arno’s full-page contribution to the Sept.
 28 issue…

-…another artist at the New Yorker who along with Arno often received a full page for her work was Helen Hokinson, here looking in on life at Columbia U…
+…another artist at The New Yorker who along with Arno often received a full page for her work was Helen Hokinson, here looking in on life at Columbia U…

-…and there were artists who were lucky to get any space at all, including Kent Starrett, who probably drew on his own experiences at the New Yorker’s front office for this entry…
+…and there were artists who were lucky to get any space at all, including Kent Starrett, who probably drew on his own experiences at The New Yorker’s front office for this entry…

 …and finally, Garrett Price illustrated the challenges of the “house call”…